Derekkk/lanyon/about.md

 ###### Before that I spent 4 years in Beijing University of Posts and Telecommunications, and received Bachelor degree in Communication Engineering.

-###### Currently I am doing CO-OP in Baidu, Inc as NLP intern.
+###### Currently I'm doing CO-OP in Baidu, Inc as NLP Engineer intern.
 Our group is build an intelligent customer service platform, and I focus on solving some NLP tasks including sentiment detection, paraphrase identification, sentence representation, transfer learning applications and so on.